alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Design/Technology.md

 1. #### Using Create React App:
 The easiest way to set up a new React app is by using create-react-app, a tool that sets up a new project with all the necessary configuration preconfigured.
-Open your terminal and run the following command to create a new React app:
+Open your terminal(this can be the VSCode terminal) and run the following command to create a new React app:

     npx create-react-app your-app-name

 Replace your-app-name with the desired name of your app.

 2. #### Navigate to the App Directory:
-After the app is created, navigate to the app directory using the following command:
+After the app is created, navigate to the app directory and open the app in VSCode using the following commands:

     cd your-app-name
+    code .

 #### Step 2: Explore the Project Structure
 Once your app is created, you'll see a basic project structure with the following key files and directories: